 By 1975, Pan Am had been making regular regularly scheduled flights from Saigon for more than 20 years.
 However, as the communist forces advanced to the city after the fall of Da Nang in March, US Ambassador Graham Martin rebuffed repeated calls to evacuate the city.
 Also, the US Federal Aviation Administration (FAA) banned all US passenger flights to and from Vietnam.

-On the other hand, the FAA granted Pan Am special permission by the FAA to operate its then scheduled flight 842 to Saigon as a special charter.
-Named 1965/31, the flight was part of the subterfuge to avoid drawing attention.
+On the other hand, the FAA granted Pan Am special permission to operate its then-scheduled flight 842 to Saigon as a special charter.
+Named 1965/31, the flight was part of a subterfuge to avoid drawing attention.

-As many heads of American corporations operating in Vietnam had already left, Pan Am’s chief of operations in Vietnam and Cambodia, stationed in Saigon at the time, promised to evacuate the personnel of the airline if the city fell.
+As many heads of American corporations operating in Vietnam had already left, Pan Am’s chief of operations in Vietnam and Cambodia, stationed in Saigon at the time, promised to evacuate the airline’s personnel if the city fell.

-He would plan the flight in utmost secrecy; he would leave no one behind as other airlines did.
+The director of operations would plan the flight in the utmost secrecy.
+He would leave no one behind as other airlines did.